EMI-Group/RelativeNAS/README.md

 Python >= 3.6, PyTorch >= 1.0, torchvision >= 0.2
 ```

-The algorithm is based on continuous encoding in the cell-based search space.
+The algorithm is based on continuous encoding in cell-based search space.
 It is able to efficiently design high-performance convolutional architectures for image classification.
 The architecture directly searched on CIFAR-10 can transfer into other intra- and inter-tasks, such as CIFAR-100, ImageNet, and PASCAL VOC 2007 et al.
 The search process only requires a single GPU (1080 Ti) for nine hours.